Power: FG rates DISCOs’ performance poor

 Egr.
 Mamman explained that the success of the solar project was as a result of policies and regulatory instruments put in place by the President Muhammadu Buhari administration, which allow for close collaboration with development partners and private sector.

-According to the Minister, the current efforts have provided a solid foundation for the growth of the electricity industry.
+According to the Minister, the current efforts have provided solid foundation for the growth of electricity industry.

 He said the project, tagged Kaduna Solar for Health, is conceived under a technical assistance programme, through the Nigerian Solar Programme, which is a bilateral cooperation programme that is funded by the European Union and implemented by the Department for International Department, DFID.

-The Minister also said the project was implemented under a framework, which provides sustainable, reliable and affordable energy supply consistent with Nigeria’s commitment to achieving United Nation’s Sustainable Development Goal 7.
+The Minister also said the project was implemented under a framework, which provides sustainable, reliable and affordable energy supply consistent with Nigeria’s commitment to achieve United Nation’s Sustainable Development Goal 7.

 “It is therefore not a coincidence that we are gathered here to commission this 45.7Kw solar energy system at Doka rural hospital.

-“Our being here today reflect a deliberate demonstration of the importance both the state-federal government attached to the provision of electricity in remote and underserved rural communities all over Nigeria using distributed power generation with a locally available resource such as solar.
+“Our being here today reflect a deliberate demonstration of the importance both the state federal government attached to provision of electricity in remote and underserved rural communities all over Nigeria using distributed power generation with locally available resource such as solar.
 It also demonstrates our appreciation for the support received by the projects from our partners.

 “It is important to note the roles being played by the federal and state governments by providing the enabling environment in the form of policy and regulatory frameworks, and basic infrastructural support such as land allocation and provision of access road”.